-retired at the end of 2015, except for a few Chapter 13 bankruptcy cases that should be completed in 2016.
-If you are
+retired at the end of 2015, except for a few Chapter 13 bankruptcy cases that should be completed within the next year.

-consultation to discuss whether bankruptcy is right for you, please call Ling and Farran at 272-2157.
-For answers to questions that John's former clients sometimes have,
+consultation to discuss whether bankruptcy is right for you, please call Ling and Farran at (336) 272-2157.

 Why did I not reaffirm my mortgage?

 Sometimes my clients' mortgage company

 will tell them that they should have done what is called a "reaffirmation" in their Chapter 7 bankruptcy.